Pa. gives update on COVID-19 cases, vaccinations for Tuesday

 - Pennsylvania’s vaccine dashboard was updated on Friday, July 9 to more accurately reflect the number of people who are partially and fully vaccinated in each county outside of Philadelphia, along with demographics of those receiving vaccine.
 For state-to-state comparisons, refer to the CDC vaccine data tracker.

-- 5,621,779 people are fully vaccinated; with a seven-day moving average of more than 11,400 people per day receiving vaccinations.
+- 5,670,689 people are fully vaccinated; with a seven-day moving average od more than 12,200 people per day receiving vaccinations.

-The department continues to urge Pennsylvanians to follow CDC guidance for wearing a mask where required by law, rules and regulations, including health care, local business and workplace guidance.
-For the protection of themselves and others, individuals who have not yet been vaccinated or are partially vaccinated are still encouraged to wear a mask when in public.

-There are 164,383 individuals who have a positive viral antigen test and are considered probable cases and 639 individuals who have a positive serology test and either COVID-19 symptoms or a high-risk exposure.